skulltoaster/metalbandcampgiftclub/README.md

 ![Image of Wishlist](https://github.com/skulltoaster/metalbandcampgiftclub/blob/master/wishlist.png)

-That's it!
 That's what #MetalBandcampgiftclub is all about!
+Giving people music, and the bands benefit.
+Win win.

 ## Resources